JamFactoryApp/jamfactory-static/README.md

 Run `docker-compose up -d` to start a dev server inside a docker container.
 Navigate to `http://localhost:9000/`.
 The site will automatically reload if you change any of the source files.

-**For Windows**: Make shure the src directory is enabled for file sharing in docker.
+**For Windows**: Make sure the src directory is enabled for file sharing in docker.
 See [https://stackoverflow.com/a/60814428](https://stackoverflow.com/a/60814428)